nestordemeure/breviarium/data/english.md

 What some hear only partially, they also distort.
 Thus, if anything like this happens, it must be read carefully.

 Boast that you have never harmed anyone.

-If you did something for someone, certainly for this person, say that you expect a crown from God, and give examples invented on the spot.
+If you have helped someone, especially in front of this person, say that you expect a crown from God for your good deeds.
+You can give examples invented on the spot to support your claim.

 Whatever is to be made public (even if it is the smallest thing), do it as perfectly as possible, because often an eternal opinion depends on a single act.

-Never take on many things at once, because there is no glory in doing many things, but only if one thing is perfected.
-I attest from experience.
+Never take on many things at once, because there is no glory in doing many things, only in perfecting one thing.
+I attest this from experience.

 It is always proper and useful to yield to the angry, the powerful, and relatives.
 Feign humility of mind, candor, generosity, and cheerfulness.
 Praise, give thanks, and readily offer yourself, even to the undeserving.

 The beginnings of things should be done with the highest counsel and labor, and with all certainty of success.
 As the first things go, so go all things, and fame once gained will coalesce errors themselves into glory.

 If there is something you are obligated to do by your office, do not take it on at anyone's request, as it will diminish your intention toward the work you owe.
-Be certain that respect is diminished, however much you have done and however many cares distracted you, if you were even slightly lacking in your duty, or even by the very fact that you took them on.
+Be certain that respect will be diminished, however much you have done and however many cares distracted you, if you are even slightly lacking in your duty, or even by the very fact that you took them on.

 If you are going to negotiate affairs, do not admit a partner who is suitable and more practiced in them than you.
 If you are going to approach someone, do not have with you one who is more acceptable.
 If you are going to change office, do not allow notably better successors.

-Have those things which are decorations to your house printed without type, spurning detraction at present, for however truthfully and obsequiously they were written, they will be read as probable in the future.
-But the words of those speaking either with them or before them die.
+Have honors to your House be committed to print, disregarding any accompanying criticism.
+Whatever is written with truth and dedication will one day be read as plausible, while words fade with or before the speaker.

 You will establish a reputation for knowledge in this way: From historical sciences, whatever you can obtain, put in one little book, and when you have leisure each month, reread it.
 Thus you will imprint the appearances of all things, and when necessary, you will show knowledge.

 Have many prepared formulas for responding, greeting, speaking, and whatever must be done suddenly.

-Some debase themselves too much, so that they may thereby be extolled, or so that they may seem to be carried by fortune, not by cares; by talent, not by labor.
-They begin to neglect and despise themselves, or often persuade so that they may be considered inert and weak.
-Allow those devoted to religion to do this.
+Some individuals debase themselves too much in order to be praised, or so that they may seem to be carried by fortune rather than worries; by natural talent instead of effort.
+They begin to neglect and despise themselves, often convincing others to regard them as lazy and feeble.
+You should allow those committed to religious life to behave in this manner.

 Never act to the full extent of your power, so that you may be believed to be unable to do anything more.